Nuclear power in the United States: Economics

-The additional cancellation of five large reactor upgrades (Prairie Island, 1 reactor, LaSalle, 2 reactors, and Limerick, 2 reactors), four by the largest nuclear company in the U.S., suggest that the nuclear industry faces "a broad range of operational and economic problems".
+The additional cancellation of five large reactor upgrades (Prairie Island, 1 reactor; LaSalle, 2 reactors; and Limerick, 2 reactors), four by the largest nuclear company in the US, suggest that the nuclear industry faces "a broad range of operational and economic problems".

 In July 2013, economist Mark Cooper named some nuclear power plants that face particularly intense challenges to their continued operation.
 Cooper said that the lesson for policy makers and economists is clear: "nuclear reactors are simply not competitive".

 In December 2010, The Economist reported that the demand for nuclear power was softening in America.
 In recent years, utilities have shown an interest in about 30 new reactors, but the number with any serious prospect of being built as of the end of 2010 was about a dozen, as some companies had withdrawn their applications for licenses to build.
 Exelon has withdrawn its application for a license for a twin-unit nuclear plant in Victoria County, Texas, citing lower electricity demand projections.
 The decision has left the country's largest nuclear operator without a direct role in what the nuclear industry hopes is a nuclear renaissance.

 Ground has been broken on two new nuclear plants with a total of four reactors.
 The Obama administration was seeking the expansion of a loan guarantee program but as of December 2010 had been unable to commit all the loan guarantee money already approved by Congress.
-Since talk a few years ago of a “nuclear renaissance”, gas prices have fallen and old reactors are getting license extensions.
-The only reactor to finish construction after 1996 was at Watts Bar, Tennessee, is an old unit, begun in 1973, whose construction was suspended in 1988, and was resumed in 2007.
+Since talk a few years ago of a “nuclear renaissance”, natural gas prices have fallen and old reactors are getting license extensions.
+The only reactor to finish construction after 1996 was at Watts Bar, Tennessee.
+It is an old unit, begun in 1973, whose construction was suspended in 1988, and was resumed in 2007.
 It became operational in October 2016.
 Of the 100 reactors operating in the U.S., ground was broken on all of them in 1974 or earlier.